Wildlife Sanctuary Nature Area

 Although this Nature Area is named "Wildlife Sanctuary", Trent University does not actually offer any wildlife rehabilitation services.
 The "Wildlife Sanctuary" name refers to the area being a preservation area, protecting the habitats of native wildlife.

-If you encounter wildlife in the Peterborough region that is injured and want to help the wildlife, you might try some of these service providers:
+If you encounter and want to help injured wildlife in the Peterborough region, you might try some of these service providers:

 More Updates To Come!